-Jukely: How does the state of the US dance music scene differ today compared to your first North American play?
+How does the state of the U.S. dance music scene differ today compared to your first North American play?
 How do you think the rise of the underground techno scene is affecting the dance music scene as a whole?

-J: A-Trak recently released a mix of indie-dance and electro tracks from 2007-2009, and received a lot of attention.
-Since then, MTV, Vice, Thump and Factmag have published articles about electronic music from the era, and we’ve seen throwback parties popping up in different cities.
+A-Trak recently released a mix of indie-dance and electro tracks from 2007-2009 and received a lot of attention.
+Since then, MTV, Vice, Thump, and Factmag have published articles about electronic music from the era, and we’ve seen throwback parties popping up in different cities.
 What do you think about the current bloghaus revival?

-BN: To be honest, I really don’t like the word “Bloghaus”.
+To be honest, I really don’t like the word “bloghaus.”
 Who came up with that?
-When that sound came up NME called it “New Rave” but I didn’t like that either (laughs).
+When that sound came up NME called it “new rave,” but I didn’t like that either [laughs].

 Besides, I’m really happy to be able to present two of my favorite bands HEALTH and POLIÇA + my good friend, DJ and innovator, Venus X. Forget about all the DJ-gigs you’ve seen me do before; this is going to be different, and probably the only time you’re gonna have a chance to see me play like that!

-Jukely is a live music membership that gives members guest list access to dozens of shows every week in New York + 14 more cities in the United States.
+Jukely is a live music membership that gives members guest list access to dozens of shows every week in cities across the U.S., Canada, and the U.K.